Scrum is Hard! (Scrum is fun!)

 Very common, right?
 And understandable.
 So, when you see and talk about imperfections, find some way not to let people get defensive.

-2. People don’t like to admit that ‘we’ are imperfect.
+2. People don’t like to admit imperfection.

-The key here: Scrum makes obvious lots of personal, team and organizational ‘problems’ or impediments.
+The key here: Scrum makes obvious personal, team and organizational ‘problems’ or impediments.
 Makes them very obvious.
 And some people find this very very hard.
 And for us Scrum guys, getting those people not to make a mess can be very hard.

-And any change is often hard.
+Any change is often hard.
 You surely have experienced this many times personally.

 Now, for a given person, some changes are felt as good.
 So, not everyone every day will find that changes of Scrum hard.
 But almost always someone, to some degree finds ‘the change’ hard.